littlemadster/CompSecProj1/README.md

-# Compputer Security Project 2
+# Computer Security Project 2

+To run this program the main files needed are located inside of the ``FinalDeliver`` folder

 This repo will encrypt and decrypt using the Vigenere Cipher and conduct cryptanalysis to find the key for a given ciphertext.